 Nr.
 Action Impor- tance Feasibi- lity Crossref.
-CBPA-01 Development of a strategy to increase stakeholders' awareness and build capacity in range states with a focus on: (1) Occurrence; (2) Threats and mitigation HIGH HIGH CORD-01 CORD-02
+CBPA-01 Development of a strategy to increase stakeholders' awareness and build capacity in range states with a focus on: (1) Occurrence; (2) Threats and mitigation (Need to check for mutualisation with other CMP) HIGH HIGH CORD-01 CORD-02